 Ptomey has worked in education for 29 years.
 Twenty-five of those years have been in Aldine ISD.
 Over the years, her support has been unwavering.
 She continues to support and fund educational initiatives that integrate the arts.
 Ptomey challenges art educators to ensure students receive quality teaching and learning experiences.

-Kelley is director of visual arts.
-Colleagues describe her as a teacher, mentor and educational leader.
+Kelley is the director of visual arts.
+Colleagues describe her as a teacher, mentor, and educational leader.
 Those who nominated Kelley list many qualities.
 There is one common descriptor.
 Her colleagues agree she sets a high bar for quality art education and collaboration.

 Kelley strives to give her staff every staff development opportunity possible.
 She supports and encourages professional growth.
 She seeks to motivate and inspire them with new techniques and materials.
 An advocate of art education, she is always looking for new and innovative ways to teach art.
 Every year she writes grants.
 These ensure Aldine teachers are giving students the best art education possible.
 The grants also make it possible to provide integrated teaching experiences (click to read an example) for effective learning for all students.

 She is passionate about students and her staff.
-Her staff describe Kelley as a great listener.
+Her staff members describe Kelley as a great listener.
 She is always ready to help staff members who need a hand or to share her knowledge.
 She empowers art teachers to write curriculum.
 And praises the work they do to develop each other’s skills.
 Kelley encourages them to bring ideas to the table to help grow the District’s art program.
-Because it is clear she values her educators, she has their gained respect.
-Her knowledge and effective collaborative skills have also gained her respect from District leaders.
+She has gained respect from her educators because she values their input.
+Her knowledge and effective collaborative skills have also gained respect from District leaders.

 Kelley has also not forgotten to support students directly.
 She makes time for the kids to let them know she cares about their success as artists.
 Kelley frequently visits classrooms.
 She is often times seen talking with students about their work.
 It is not unusual to see Kelley sitting down to guide students or to sit down to work on her own project alongside them.
 She also attends many of the events that feature students’ work.